erhankilic/AdminLteWpTheme/README.md

 1- "bower install"

 You must have bower installed for installing the requires.
-If you don't know how to use bower, just download admin lte and move under the vendor folder.
+If you don't know how to use bower, just download AdminLTE and move under the vendor folder.

 2- Create a folder at your website "wp-content/themes/" dir.